species

 Frequently Asked Questions

 A service dog is a specially trained canine that assists individuals with disabilities in performing tasks related to their disability.
 These tasks can include guiding individuals who are visually impaired, alerting individuals who are deaf or hard of hearing to sounds, and providing physical assistance to individuals with mobility impairments.
+Due to the time, expenses, and nature of diabetes and epilepsy alert dogs, we do not offer this specialty.

 Service dogs can assist individuals with a wide range of disabilities, including but not limited to physical disabilities, sensory disabilities (such as blindness or deafness), psychiatric disabilities (such as PTSD or anxiety disorders), and medical conditions (such as diabetes or epilepsy).